-On August 2, 2018, Interfor announced large scale projects at its Thomaston, Eatonton and Georgetown sawmills, which represent a total investment of approximately US\$240 million, and are expected to be completed in various phases during 2019 to 2021.
-These projects are designed to add annual lumber production capacity of approximately 275 million board feet and enhance operating margins at these operations.
+On August 2, 2018, Interfor announced US\$240 million in large scale projects at its Thomaston, Eatonton and Georgetown sawmills with completion expected in various phases from 2019 to 2021.
+These projects are designed to add annual lumber production of approximately 275 million board feet and enhance operating margins at these operations.